Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-script-modeling-rest-api/docs/ModelsApi.md

 ModelsApi apiInstance = new ModelsApi();
-String modelId = "modelId_example"; // String | The id of the model to associate the project with String projectId = "projectId_example"; // String | The id of the project to associate the model with Boolean force = false; // Boolean | If the scope of the model has restrictions on the number of projects that a model can belong to, remove the other relationships of the model with other projects
+String projectId = "projectId_example"; // String | The id of the project to associate the model with String modelId = "modelId_example"; // String | The id of the model to associate the project with String scope = "scope_example"; // String | Scope to update the model if needed (optional) Boolean force = true; // Boolean | If the scope of the model has restrictions on the number of projects that a model can belong to, remove the other relationships of the model with other projects try {
-String scope = "scope_example"; // String | Scope to update the model if needed (optional) try {
-    EntryResponseContentModel result = apiInstance.putProjectModelRelationshipUsingPUT(modelId, projectId, force, scope);
+    EntryResponseContentOfModel result = apiInstance.putProjectModelRelationshipUsingPUT(projectId, modelId, scope, force);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ModelsApi#putProjectModelRelationshipUsingPUT");